AlexChiquito/SAP-Maintenance-order-adaptor/README.md

 ## Architecture

-The service follows a clean architecture pattern:
+The service follows the following architecture pattern:

 ```
 cmd/